This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Remove crust from fridge.
 Once it’s chilled it’s time to fill!

 - Add filling.
-Spoon the chilled filling into the prepared pie crust.
+Spoon the chilled filling into the prepared pie pan.

 - Sprinkle the crumb topping over.
-The topping may need to be broken up with because it will be cold.
+The buttery streusel topping may need to be broken up with because it will be cold.

 A fresh cherry pie is great on its own however I think it’s always better when topped with a little something…